 This park welcomes all from hikers, to fishers, birders and swimmers!
 You will likely see outdoor enthusiasts of all sorts while you follow the rocky trail circumnavigating the pond.
 Bring your swimsuit and stop for a quick dip at the rope swing located on the northern end of the pond!
 This is a great hike to satisfy your outside needs any time of the year!

 Length: 2.4 mile loop (4.2 if you add on the Preston Pond Loop)

 Distance from Burlington: Jericho, 30 minutes/ 20 miles

 Libby’s Look is a heavily trafficked hiking area featuring a beaver pond and mountain views.
+It’s one of the best day trips from Burlington!
 This hike is the perfect option for a short, sweet and rewarding outing.
 Perfect for sunrise, sunset or during a weekday.
 Keep in mind that this trail is very popular on weekends and holidays!

 Length: 3.2 mile loop

 This 584 acre park is the perfect place to spend an afternoon!
 There are several loops for hiking, but we recommend taking Ledges Trail to Cedar Point Trail to Mulhey Trail to experience the full loop!
 This trek is great for all skill levels, with trails ranging from wooden boardwalk to rocky inclines.
 If you bring a 4 legged-pal, they can jump in the water at Calm Cove!
 You’ll also have a fantastic view of Mt.
 Mansfield from the Muhley Trail vista.